nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples of usage:

-* `edit c/GOOGLE p/Data Analyst e/google@gmail.com w/https://google.com t/URGENT s/1000`
+* `edit c/Google p/Data Analyst e/google@gmail.com w/https://google.com t/URGENT s/1000`

 Expected outcome:

-* Edits the fields of the selected entry to match that in the input, in that the name of the company changes to Google, the position changes to Data Analyst, the email changes to google@gmail.com, the website changes to https://google.com, the tags are changed to just URGENT and the salary changes to $1000.
+* Edits the fields of the selected entry to match that in the input, in that the name of the company changes to Google, the position changes to Data Analyst, the email changes to google@gmail.com, the website changes to https://google.com, the tags are changed to just `URGENT` and the salary changes to $1000.

 Examples of usage: